Raphael Sadeler II (1584–1632)

-Engraving on fine laid paper trimmed along, or close to, the plate-mark and backed with a support sheet.
+Engraving on laid paper backed with a support sheet.

-Inscribed on plate below the image borderline: (left) “P Bril inuentor”; (right) “Raphael Sadeler iun Scalpsit”
+Lettered on plate below the image borderline: (left) “P. Bril inuentor”; (right) “Raphael Sadeler iun.
+Scalpsit”.

 State i (of i)